securityclippy/coredns/plugin/kubernetes/README.md

 to deploy CoreDNS in Kubernetes](https://github.com/coredns/deployment/tree/master/kubernetes).

 [stubDomains](http://blog.kubernetes.io/2017/04/configuring-private-dns-zones-upstream-nameservers-kubernetes.html)
 are implemented via the *proxy* plugin.
+See the Stub Domains section below for more detail.

 ## Syntax